Complete and total safety lies in never meeting anyone new. Everything else is a judgment call.

 Somebody totally freakin' great and totally perfect for you?
 By now, they're on the internet.

 Somebody wrong or totally wrong for you that you hope NOT to meet?
 They're on the internet too.

 In short, almost anyone you can imagine is on the internet.
 Your element of risk on the internet is no greater than anywhere else.
 In fact, a lot of folks would say your element of risk CAN be LESS meeting folks on the internet than out in the real world, because you can assess them better before agreeing to meet in person.
 However, that lowered risk for YOU would involve exercising YOUR common sense.

 You can get information and impressions about people you meet on the internet before you decide to meet them face to face.
 And then you can use your common sense and the guidelines here to decide whether or not it would be a good idea TO meet them face to face.

 Again, your own common sense is absolutely required.
 If you don't use that on the internet, then you are at risk.
 But that's pretty much true for anything.

 1. Meet online, on a site like lesbotronic.com then . . .

-2. Exchange email and/or internet-only instant messages for a while.
-(But we'd do at least a few longer emails, not only one-liner chat thingies, which are generally less informative.)
+2. Exchange messages and/or internet-only communication for a while.
 If you enjoy that and she seems like your sort of person then . . .